 Preparation is essential.
 So in addition to briefing meetings, I study any documents or presentations that will give me a fuller understanding of your firm’s situation and challenges.
-I may also use customized questionnaires to get the insights, opinions, and ideas of everyone who’ll participate in the workshop—and of other people too.
+I may also use customized questionnaires to get the insights, opinions, and ideas of everyone who’ll participate in the discussion—and of other people too.
 And if necessary, I interview anyone who might offer additional information—not just your own people, but also customers, suppliers, industry experts, and so on.

 Based on these inputs—plus my own knowledge and experience—I typically develop a “strategy snapshot” that captures the essence of your current situation and future possibilities, and focuses discussion on what’s key to your success.
 It’s a revealing tool that both kick-starts your strategic conversation and keeps it on track.

 2. Customized for you

 I’ll work with you to decide on the best way to involve your team in your strategy.
 And unlike many consultants, who rely on a favourite framework, a packaged methodology, or tools that are past their sell-by date (think vision, mission, values, SWOT…), I won’t lock you into a packaged methodology that’s not right for you.